-We performed a series of simulations for nova models with different WD masses and WD-mixing degrees.
+We performed a series of simulations for nova models with different WD masses and WD mixing degrees.
 Table 1 lists the main properties of initial nova models computed in this work, as well as the characteristics of the outbursts.
-Fig.\,1 presents some chemical abundances (i.e. H-Ar) in nova ejecta changing with different WD-mixing fractions, in which we set the initial WD mass to be $0.9\,M_\odot$.
-Obviously, C, N, O, F and Ne exhibit a strong monotonic increase with the WD-mixing levels, while other elements show an opposite trend.
-Note that the abundance of some elements are relatively low (e.g. F, P and Cl) or rarely detected in CO nova ejecta (e.g. Al, S and Ar).
-Thus, these elements cannot be used as the WD-mixing meters.
-In the present work, we studied the elemental abundance ratios that satisfy the conditions for determining the WD-mixing degree, e.g. $\rm (H+He)/\sum CNO$, $\rm (H+He)/Ne$, $\rm \sum CNO/Mg$ and $\rm \sum CNO/Si$.
+Fig.\,1 presents some chemical abundances (i.e. H-Ar) in nova ejecta that change with different WD mixing fractions, in which we set the initial WD mass to be $0.9\,M_\odot$.
+Obviously, C, N, O, F and Ne exhibit a strong monotonic increase with the WD mixing levels, while other elements show the opposite trend.
+The abundances of some elements are relatively low (e.g. F, P, and Cl) or they are rarely detected in CO nova ejecta (e.g. Al, S, and Ar).
+Thus, these elements cannot be used as the WD mixing meters.
+We studied the elemental abundance ratios that satisfy the conditions for determining the WD mixing degree, for instance $\rm (H+He)/\sum CNO$, $\rm (H+He)/Ne$, $\rm \sum CNO/Mg,$ and $\rm \sum CNO/Si$.

-Previous studies suggested that the peak temperature attained in H burning shell would not exceed $4 \times 10^8$K during nova outbursts (e.g. Livio \& Truran 1994; Denissenkov et al. 2013).
-The sum abundance of C, N and O ($\rm \sum CNO$) would not change significantly in this temperature regime (e.g. Truran \& Livio 1986; Jos{\'e} \& Hernanz 1998).
-For this reason, Kelly et al. (2013) used $\rm H/\sum CNO$ to measure the WD-mixing degree in ONe novae.
+Previous studies suggested that the peak temperature attained in the H-burning shell does not exceed $4 \times 10^8$K during nova outbursts (e.g. Livio \& Truran 1994; Denissenkov et al. 2013).
+The sum abundance of C, N, and O ($\rm \sum CNO$) would not change significantly in this temperature regime (e.g. Truran \& Livio 1986; Jos{\'e} \& Hernanz 1998).
+For this reason, Kelly et al. (2013) used $\rm H/\sum CNO$ to measure the WD mixing degree in ONe novae.

-However, it is not negligible to verify whether the WD-mixing meters are affected by the He-mixing that may occur in CO novae.
-We then performed a series of calculations for nova models with He-mixing fraction ranging from $0-20\%$, where we set the WD mass to be $0.7\,M_\odot$ and the WD-mixing fraction to be $20\%$.
-Fig.\,2 shows the variation of elemental abundance (mass fraction) ratios with different He-mixing degrees.
-We can see that the value of $\rm H/\sum CNO$ is affected by the He-mixing fraction significantly, while the effect can be eliminated by choosing $\rm (H+He)/\sum CNO$ (see Fig.\,2a).
-This is because, for a given WD-mixing degree, the abundance of H+He and heavy elements in nova ejecta is hardly changed by the He-mixing process (see Table 3 in Guo et al. 2021b).
+However, it is not negligible to verify whether the WD mixing meters are affected by the He mixing that may occur in CO novae.
+We therefore performed a series of calculations for nova models with a He mixing fraction ranging from $0-20\%$, where we set the WD mass to be $0.7\,M_\odot$ and the WD mixing fraction to be $20\%$.
+Fig.\,2 shows the variation in elemental abundance (mass fraction) ratios with different He mixing degrees.
+The value of $\rm H/\sum CNO$ is significantly affected by the He mixing fraction, while the effect can be eliminated by choosing $\rm (H+He)/\sum CNO$ (see Fig.\,2a).
+This is because for a given WD mixing degree, the abundance of H+He and heavy elements in nova ejecta is hardly changed by the He mixing process (see Table 3 in Guo et al. 2021b).